mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 ## 📖 Overview

-This lab walks through the full process of connecting to, resetting, configuring, and managing a **Cisco Catalyst 2950 switch** using the CLI.
+This lab walks through the full process of connecting to, resetting, configuring, and managing a **Cisco Catalyst 2950 and 3550 switch** using the CLI.

 It covers console connectivity, factory resets, switch setup from scratch, VLAN management, port security, and monitoring via SPAN.